ApurbaKumarMajumder/Backend_Development/README.md

     If we declare, let outside any block, then it doesnot get complete global scope.

-    Note: let will not let you do redeclarations but reassignment is fi ne. if you initialize a variable with let outside anyblock, then also it will not become accessable completely in the global scope, but if you do with var, it will be.
+    Note: let will not let you do redeclarations but reassignment is fine.

+    If you initialize a variable with let outside anyblock, then also it will not become accessable completely in the global scope, but if you do with var, it will be.

 ## 3. const